victorcamps70/volatility-forecast/README.md

 # TODO:

-- Code the LSTM Model
-- Test the LSTM Model
 - Import the data loader and test it
+- Add a filter to the models to see how they perform with it
+- Containerize the project